 Open any school text book about the Tudors and you will see the Armada portrait of Queen Elizabeth I. In fact there are three of them and one of them lives at the Queen’s House.
-2020 is special because all three Armada Paintings are together in the same room on public display for the first time ever!
+All three are on public display for the first time ever at the Queen’s House.
 Go now whilst you can to see this historic sight.

 What else to do in Greenwich